Pigeon Creek, OH

 2022 Citizenship

-As of 2023, 100% of Pigeon Creek, OH residents were US citizens, which is higher than the national average of 93.4%.
+As of 2023, 100% of Pigeon Creek, OH residents were US citizens, which is approximately the same as the national average of N/A%.
 In 2022, the percentage of US citizens in Pigeon Creek, OH was 100%, meaning that the rate of citizenship has been maintaining.

 The following chart shows US citizenship percentages in Pigeon Creek, OH compared to that of it's neighboring and parent geographies.